 Social Media For Small Business Marketing: Which Social Media Platforms Make Sense For Your Small Business?

 Small businesses should absolutely be using social media to promote their brand.
 Social media is an inexpensive way to get in front of most people (about 75% of Americans are on social media).
 While some social media platforms are necessary for all businesses (yes, we’re talking about Facebook) your business doesn’t need to be represented on every platform.
-You are not trying to reach 75% of America–that’s bonkers–the purpose of social media for small business marketing is to reach your target audience within your niche.
+You are not trying to reach 75% of America–that’s bonkers!
+The purpose of social media for small business marketing is to reach your target audience within your niche.

 Invest your time and energy into the platforms where your target audience actually spends time.
 To get started, you need to develop a basic understanding of the top social media platforms and what type of people thrive on them.
-The Instagrammer is not the YouTuber who is not the Titter-er, dear friend.
-Once you have a grasp on the basics of each social media platform, you can work with your branding and marketing teams to develop a social media plan that will best reach your target audience.
+The Instagrammer is not the YouTuber who is not the Twitter-er, dear friend.
+Once you have a grasp on the basics of each social media platform, you can work with your branding and marketing teams to develop a social media management plan that will best reach your target audience.

 A good chunk of these numbers were gathered from the 2018 Social Audience Guide by Spredfast.

-- 2 billion Users
+- 2 Billion Users

 - Primary Generations: Millenials and Gen X